FAQ

 What’s involved in fostering?

 Our fosters provide a loving home for our dogs as they await their forever homes.
 We provide our fosters with food & supplies for the foster dog if they are financially unable.
 We also provide vetting & preventives for the foster dog.
 We do require that vet visits be approved by LFAR.
-We pay vet directly or reimburse with proper receipts.
+We pay vet directly.
 See more info on our Resources page.

 How much are the adoption fees?

-The adoption donation is generally between $100 – $600, dependent on age, health, breed, etc & are decided on a case by case basis.
+The adoption donation is generally between $400– $600.
+Seniors and special needs on case by case basis.

 What do our adoptions fees cover?

 Adoptions fees go towards the care of our dogs.
-All dog are altered (if age appropriate), up to date on shots and on preventatives before being adopted.
+All dogs are altered (if age appropriate), up to date on age appropriate shots and on preventatives before being adopted.

 Is a fenced yard required for foster or adopter?